-I was excited to take a road trip from San Francisco to San Diego, driving down the famous Pacific Coast Highway from over two days.
+I was excited to take a road trip from San Francisco to San Diego, driving down the famous Pacific Coast Highway.

 San Francisco to San Diego